riya2serve/Distortopia/README.md

 Simulating F1 Hybrids and Detecting Segregation Distortion from Genomic Data

 ## Project Overview
-Distortopia is a command-line toolkit for simulating haploid F1 hybrid genomes from diploid parental genomes and supporting analysis of segregation distortion.
-It is designed for researchers studying hybridization, recombination, genome evolution, or marker bias.
+Distortopia is a Python toolkit for simulating haploid F1 hybrid genomes, from diploid parents, and analyzing segregation distortion.
+Built for evolutionary biologists and genomicists, it automates hybrid genome generation, alignment, long-read simulation, and visual analysis using real SNP positions.

-Distortopia is currently implemented as a collection of modular Python scripts.
-Future development will package those into a unified CLI tool.

 ---

 ### Current Capabilities
-- Download genomes and annotations from NCBI
-- Simulate haploid F1 hybrid genomes based on parental SNP differences
+1. Downloads parental ("reference") genomes via NCBI CLI tools
+2. Compares parental genomes to detect SNPS and indels
+3. Simulates recombinat F1 hybrid genomes with or without crossover events
-- Align hybrid genomes to reference genomes using `minimap2`
+4. Simulates long reads from F1 genomes and aligns them to parents using `minimap2`
-- Visualize genome alignment using external dotplot tools like `D-Genies`
+5. Visualizes outputs `.paf`, `.sam`, `.tsv`, and styled `.html` reports

 ### Installation
 To install the development version locally and contribute to the code: